Decision Analytics and Service Science

 - Smart Service Systems with Analytics and Open Tech Artificial Intelligence

-We wish to thank all the people who have worked efficiently and effectively to develop the DA Track.
+We wish to thank all the people who have worked effectively and diligently to develop the DA Track.
 The authors who have contributed new research results, the MT chairs who have spent countless hours to get good quality papers, to get reviewers to accept work for HICSS and then to evaluate and judge the review results.
-The high-quality collection of 101 accepted papers in the DA Track (with an acceptance rate of about 46 %) is a result of their efforts.
+The high-quality collection of 111 accepted papers in the DA Track (with an acceptance rate of about 46 %) is a result of their efforts.

 IAMSR & Abo Akademi University